Mr-G-D/job-finder/README.md

 - Email Automation
 - .env for Configuration Management

-This project automates the process of finding available job openings on Amazon's career website using **Python**, **Selenium** to send email notifications whenever new positions are posted.
+This project automates the process of finding available job openings on any career website using **Python**, **Selenium** to send email notifications whenever new positions are posted.

 ---